 There’s a mystique around rookie cards that collectors love, especially for the players who go on to be the stars of their sport.
-It’s something about having a card which depicts them as a rookie, a young and unproven player who would go onto stardom.
+It’s something about having a card which depicts them as just a prospect, a young and unproven player who would go onto stardom.

 There’s also the factor of scarcity – This one doesn’t apply as much to modern or current rookie cards as they’re more mass-produced these days, but with older cards they can be harder to come by, especially in good condition after many years.
 Another consideration is the fact that a young, unknown player’s card probably wouldn’t be as mass-produced as they would when that player becomes a hugely popular star, so the rookie card is rarer.